eidheim/Simple-WebSocket-Server/sample/README.md

 | BoostVer | 1_62 |
 | OpenSSLRoot | C:\path\to\OpenSSL |

-Specify the correct generator in your call to cmake
+Specify the correct generator in your call to cmake, this example uses 2017 with a 64 bit build:

     mkdir build
     cd build
     cmake .. -G "Visual Studio 15 2017 Win64"

-Open `build/Simple_WebSocket_Sample.sln` and build it
+Open in your IDE of choice `build/Simple_WebSocket_Sample.sln` and build it.

 #### Linux